ekobsd/msexcel/notes.md

 - Click on the "Add" button

 > TIP: You can then insert a chart based on the pivot table

-### Lookup Table using INDEX MATCH

-A lookup table allows you to lookup a value in a table and return a value from another column in the same row Pairing the INDEX and MATCH functions together allows you to return cells to the LEFT of your match.
-It's a pretty handy combination and the example file holds a simple demonstration for your reference.

-INDEX will need input:
-- range for reference
-- row position
-- column position

-> In this course, we only need to change range as one column, not the entire table.
-> We can get rid of column position because we only choose one column on the range, so the formula will be as simple as =INDEX(Column range, row position)
-> INDEX will return the value of selected selected with matching row position

-`MATCH` will need input
-- Value to be compared (we use @ for dinamically access each rows for table)
-- Value for reference (or column for reference to be compared)
-- number 1, 0, -1.
-We choose 0 for exactly match the value.
-- `MATCH` will return cell position value of exactly match compared cell

-> We combine `INDEX` and `Match` for handy tools to fill up blank cell with proper value
-> We use bracket [] to access column of table
-> the formula will be `=INDEX(table[column for reference],match([@table to be compared], table[column to be reference],0))`
->
-> We used an absolute reference ($ symbol) for the table if we want to be able to copy the formula to other cells

 ### Calculate the percentage of a currency value